Hannah Gold

-Gold worked in film and magazines prior to becoming a full-time writer.
+Gold worked in film and magazines before becoming a full-time writer.

 The Last Bear won the 2022 Waterstones Children's Book Prize.
 The Times called it "a stunning debut of a writer to watch".
+It also won the Blue Peter Book Award for Best Story in 2022 and has been translated into 27 languages around the world.
+Her second book, The Lost Whale, won the Edward Stanford Travel Writing Award in 2023.